PAKHI2801/AI-TRIP-PLANNER/README.md

 * Clone the project repository from GitHub

-* Navigate to the ai-trip-planner folder  , and run:

 * npm install → to install React dependencies Node.js & Express dependencies

 * npm run dev → to run the development server